 Why practice critical librarianship?

 I understand #critlib to mean critical theory approaches to library work as a whole so will say something about why I find this interesting, and why I think it is important and useful in the undertheorized area of library systems.
-In this piece I refer to #critlib, the idea of critical librarianship, and the critically-informed stance of Radical Librarians Collective (RLC) interchangeably.
+In this piece I understand #critlib, the idea of critical librarianship, and other critically-informed stances within librarianship as similar approaches.

 I found out about #critlib chats when I was already aware of #critLIS, a critical theory reading group at the University of Sheffield iSchool.
 The students involved in #critLIS tweeted some of their discussions and I read the things they talked about.
 I could only join in minimally but what I saw of their discussion seemed thrilling in how they brought social critique to information work, but also intimidatingly erudite in the works referenced.